proofrock/ws4sqlite/README.md

 # 🌱 ws4sqlite

+> *📢 This project's next version was forked, that will support more databases than sqlite (hence the new name, if you noticed 😉).
+It will take some time, through improvements and, alas, breaking changes.
+The development is happening in the [`fork/ws4sql`](https://github.com/proofrock/ws4sqlite/tree/fork/ws4sql) branch, and you can find the changes and the steps needed to migrate a regular installation in the [ROAD_TO_WS4SQL.md](https://github.com/proofrock/ws4sqlite/blob/fork/ws4sql/ROAD_TO_WS4SQL.md) document.*

 > I recently started a [discussion](https://github.com/proofrock/ws4sqlite/discussions/44) over the future direction for this project.
 Take a look, and chip in if you want!

 **`ws4sqlite`** is a server application that, applied to one or more sqlite files, allows to perform SQL queries and statements on them via REST (or better, JSON over HTTP).